JanMiksovsky/blog/src/about.md

 My disappointment with the 2016 U.S. presidential election let me to form Presterity.org, a collective effort to document the abuses of the Trump administration.
 A group of wonderful people joined this effort, and I was proud of what we were able to pull together in a short time.
 I gave an [interview on KUOW](https://kuow.org/stories/presterity-reference-desk-resistance/), my local NPR affiliate, about the project.

-## &lt;slot>
+## The HTML &lt;slot> element

 For some years I participated in the WHATWG web apps working group, an experience that led me to appreciate the enormous work that goes on year after year to ensure that the web remains a dynamic place — but in a backward-compatible way.
-I helped Apple and Google resolve their disagreements on a fundamental point that had threatened to derail the adoption of web components, a story I wrote up in [A history of the HTML &lt;slot> element](/posts/2019/04-08-a-history-of-the-slot-element.html).
+I helped Apple and Google resolve their disagreements on fundamental points that had threatened to derail the adoption of web components, a story I wrote up in [A history of the HTML &lt;slot> element](/posts/2019/04-08-a-history-of-the-slot-element.html).

 ## Hiking pole scale